andrwlddy/100days_of_cloud/Journey/004/Readme.md

 ☁️ Cloud Outcome

-☁️ We kept it simple again today, reviewing the most foundational peices of azure, resources.
+☁️ We kept it simple again today, reviewing the most foundational pieces of azure, resources.
 We will continue to cover the basics and gradually get more and more in depth.

 ## Next Steps